 George M. Fredrickson is Edgar E. Robinson Professor of US History Emeritus at Stanford.
 His recent books include Racism: A Short History and Not Just Black and White, a collection co-edited with Nancy Foner.

-Peter W. Galbraith is a former US ambassador to Croatia and assistant secretary general of the United Nations in Afghanistan.
+Peter W. Galbraith is a former US Ambassador to Croatia and Assistant Secretary General of the United Nations in Afghanistan.
 He is the author of two books on the Iraq War, The End of Iraq: How American Incompetence Created a War Without End and Unintended Consequences: How War in Iraq Strengthened America’s Enemies.
+(November 2019)

 Elizabeth Hardwick (1916–2007) was born in Lexington, Kentucky, and educated at the University of Kentucky and Columbia University.
 A recipient of a Gold Medal from the American Academy of Arts and Letters, she is the author of three novels, a biography of Herman Melville, and four collections of essays.
 She was a co-founder and advisory editor of The New York Review of Books and contributed more than one hundred reviews, articles, reflections, and letters to the magazine.
 NYRB Classics publishes Sleepless Nights, a novel, and Seduction and Betrayal, a study of women in literature.